squatchus/spl-quiz/README.md

 # spl-quiz
-This repository contains set of tests for a self-check based on the book "The Swift Programming Language (Swift 3 beta)".
+This repository contains set of questions for a self-check based on the book "The Swift Programming Language (Swift 3 beta)".

 ## A Swift Tour